 Call for Applications: Humanities Center Faculty Fellowships

-Eligibility.
-Successful applicants for the fellowship must be faculty members currently employed at the University of Pittsburgh, which includes appointment stream and tenure stream faculty.
+Eligibility: Successful applicants for the fellowship must be faculty members on continuing contract at the University of Pittsburgh, which includes appointment stream and tenure stream faculty.
 Additionally, they should be in residence in Pittsburgh during the academic year of the fellowship, and they commit to participating in the intellectual life of the Center.

-- A sample of research output.
+5. A sample of research output.
 Note: if you submit a writing sample, please aim for 5,000 to 10,000 words; film clips, musical performances, or audio submissions should aim for about 10 minutes.
-If you have questions about the format of your submission, please let us know;
+If you have questions about the format of your submission, please let us know.

-- The likelihood that the fellow and the project would contribute to a multidisciplinary humanities environment incorporating a diversity of experiences, identities, and disciplines.
+5. The likelihood that the fellow and the project would contribute to a multidisciplinary humanities environment incorporating a diversity of experiences, identities, and disciplines;

-Deadline.
-Applications must be submitted by Monday, February 15, 2021.
+Deadline: Applications must be submitted by Monday, November 1, 2021.